- What we do

 - Finding help

-Unemployment remains a key challenge.
-The official estimate is at 35%, but the real unemployment is believed to be considerably higher.
+Unemployment and poverty remain key challenges in Kosovo.
+The official estimate for unemployment is at 35%, but the real unemployment is believed to be considerably higher.
 The difficult labour market conditions affect youth and women disproportionately and present a serious risk of undermining the country’s social fabric.
 Kosovo remains one of the poorest countries in Europe, with a per-capita GDP of 3’196 EUR.
 Around 30% of the population live below the national poverty line, and 13% are stuck in extreme poverty.

-Caritas Switzerland implements projects throughout Kosovo, based on local needs and the willingness of authorities to cooperate.
+Caritas Switzerland has been implementing projects throughout Kosovo for over 20 years, based on local needs and the willingness of authorities to cooperate.

 Food Security & Markets